Webcomic / Level 30 Psychiatry

 - April Fools' Day: Usually celebrated with a silly comic or joke.
 In 2013, Deadpool took a visit to the hospital.
 In 2014, the April Fool's comic was removed after much controversy (and 5 banned Kotaku members).
 In 2015, the authors "ran out of funny" and put up a comic with tons of melodramatic cliches instead.
 2016's one had a long requested comic focusing on Sonic.EXE... only for the writer to muddle it with Mega Man Battle Network (Rockman.exe in Japan.)

 - Arbitrary Skepticism: Gardevoir disbelieves that Audino managed to find her place just by following her breathing, despite being having psychic powers and a best friend who's a Super Powered Robot Meter Maid.
+She's called out on this by her own split personality.

 - Aren't You Going to Ravish Me?: Variation.
 Roger Wilco is rather disappointed when he finds out he's the exception to Rule 34.